dynport/urknall/content/docs/quickstart.md

 p.AddTemplate("nginx", nginx)
 ~~~

-Now we can issue requests to these variables when doing the actual deployment.
+Now requests to these variables can be issued when doing the actual deployment.
-Next we'll have to get the code, all the required tools and build it finally.

 ~~~ golang
 p.AddCommands("github.docs",